•90% of 30 vitamin D treatment studies report positive effects (15 statistically significant in isolation).

 Treatment.For studies regarding treatment with vitamin D, we distinguish three stages as shown in Figure 3.
 Prophylaxis refers to regularly taking vitamin D before being infected in order to minimize the severity of infection.
 Due to the mechanism of action, vitamin D is unlikely to completely prevent infection, although it may prevent infection from reaching a level detectable by PCR.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.

 Figure 1 shows the effects reported in sufficiency studies and treatment studies.
 Figure 4 and 5 show results by treatment stage.
-Figure 6 shows a forest plot for random effects meta-analysis of sufficiency studies, while Figure 7, 8, 9, 10, 11, 12, and 13 show forest plots for all treatment studies with pooled effects, RCT studies only, calcifediol/calcitriol studies only, and for studies reporting mortality, case results, and viral clearance results only.
+Figure 6 shows a forest plot for random effects meta-analysis of sufficiency studies, while Figure 7, 8, 9, 10, 11, 12, 13, and 14 show forest plots for all treatment studies with pooled effects, RCT studies, calcifediol/calcitriol studies, cholecalciferol studies, and for studies reporting mortality, case results, and viral clearance results only.
 Table 1 summarizes the results.

 |Study type||Number of studies reporting positive results||Total number of studies||Percentage of studies reporting positive results||Random effects meta-analysis results|

 |Analysis of outcomes based on sufficiency||56||61||91.8%||

 p = 0.00019